mayankpathak4513/Locating_maps_using_ipython/README.md

 # let's Go step by step to implement and Execute the Coding part

-> Note : Run and Execute each code block in new cell of Jupyter notebook.
+> Note : Run and Execute each code block in **new cell** of Jupyter notebook.

 #### Importing Pandas and Numpy
 ```
 import numpy as np
 import pandas as pd
 ```
+We will be doing such ploting and generating maps using Folium Folium is not available by default.
+So, we first need to install it before we are able to import it.

 #### Let's install Folium
 ```